|Guide||♦||6 Triplogs||0 Topics|

 Well worth a fistful of greenbacks

-Greenback Peak, in Arizona's rugged Sierra Ancha, is an ideal destination for those who seek adventure and solitude.
-Those who reach its 6535 foot summit are greeted with a 360 degree view of the Sierra Ancha.
-The journey to Greenback Peak involves a four wheel drive road, an atv (all terrain/off road vehicle) trail, and an off trail bushwhack.
-There is not a formal "trailhead" for this hike, so your starting point will depend on your preferences and your vehicle (and how much abuse you are willing to put your vehicle through).
+In Arizona's rugged Sierra Ancha, Greenback Peak is an ideal destination for those who seek adventure and solitude.
+Those who reach its 6535-foot summit are greeted with a 360-degree view of the Sierra Ancha.
+The journey to Greenback Peak involves a four-wheel-drive road, an ATV (all-terrain/off-road vehicle) trail, and an off-trail bushwhack.
+There is no formal "trailhead" for this hike, so your starting point will depend on your preferences and your vehicle (and how much abuse you are willing to put your vehicle through).

-This guide begins where Forest Road 2731/2733 (the previously mentioned atv trail) departs from Forest Road 236 (four wheel drive).
-Those without four wheel drive will have to hike the four wheel drive portion of Forest Road 236, making for a longer hike than is listed in the statistics.
-Please see the "directions to trail" section for detailed road information.
+This guide begins where Forest Road 2731/2733 (the previously mentioned ATV trail) departs from Forest Road 236 (four-wheel drive).
+Those without four-wheel drive will have to hike the four-wheel-drive portion of Forest Road 236, making for a longer hike than is listed in the statistics.
+Please see the directions for detailed road information.

-A topographical map and a Tonto National Forest map are both very helpful on this hike, as none of the roads beyond Greenback Valley were signed as of this writing.
+A topographical map and a Tonto National Forest map are beneficial on this hike, as none of the roads beyond Greenback Valley were signed as of this writing.